Claude Eatherly: Later life

-Eatherly desperately wanted to remain in the air force, but assigned to meteorology training, he was caught cheating on coursework and was forced to take an honorable discharge.
+Eatherly desperately wanted to remain in the air force, but — following reassignment to meteorology training — was caught cheating on coursework and ousted into honorable discharge.
 He left the Air Force in 1947 as a major, and worked at an oil company in Houston, Texas where he became a sales manager for a Mobil gasoline station.
 Consumed by guilt, he attempted suicide by drugs in a hotel in New Orleans, but he survived and was treated in Waco, Texas in a psychiatric hospital for soldiers.
 His mental condition slowly deteriorated.

 Jerome Klinkowitz, in Pacific Skies: American Flyers in World War II, writes:

 Shortly after leaving the Air Force in 1947, Eatherly took part in arrangements for a raid on Cuba by American adventurers hoping to overthrow the government; here the former weather pilot's responsibilities would involve a flight of bomb-laden P-38 Lightnings obtained as war surplus.
 The plot was uncovered, and Eatherly was arrested and prosecuted, serving time in jail for this offense.

 Eatherly claimed to have become horrified by his participation in the Hiroshima bombing, and hopeless at the possibility of repenting for or earning forgiveness for willfully extinguishing so many lives and causing so much pain.
 He tried speaking out with pacifist groups, sending parts of his paycheck to Hiroshima, writing letters of apology, and once or twice may have attempted suicide.
 At one point "he set out to try to discredit the popular myth of the war hero [by] committing petty crimes from which he derived no benefit: he was tried for various forgeries and forged a check for a small amount and contributed the money to a fund for the children of Hiroshima.
 He held up banks and broke into post offices without ever taking anything."
 He was convicted of forgery in New Orleans, Louisiana and served one year between 1954 and 1955 for the crime.
 He was also convicted of breaking and entering in West Texas.
 He then became a salesman in a garage and might have attempted suicide again by drug.
 In 1959 he avoided prosecution for robbery by entering the Veterans Administration Hospital in Waco, Texas for many months.
 Some think he committed antisocial acts because of schizophrenia or anxiety disorder.

 It was in this hospital that he began to correspond with Günther Anders, a German philosopher and pacifist, who became his friend in a battle to promote the abolition of nuclear weapons.
 Eatherly wrote: